owickstrom/wickstrom.tech/src/_posts/2020-07-02-the-todomvc-showdown-testing-with-webcheck.md

 It needs to be functionally complete to be a useful oracle.
 For a system that is conceptually simple, e.g. a key-value database engine, this is not a problem.
-But for a system that is inherently complex, e.g. a business application with a myriad of seemingly arbitrary rules, a useful model tends to grow _as complex_ as the system itself.
+But for a system that is inherently complex, e.g. a business application with a big pile of rules, a useful model tends to grow _as complex_ as the system itself.

 In WebCheck, the specification is not like such a model.
 You don't have to implement a complete functional model of your system.
 You can leave out